 2. How long will it take you to complete the project?

 If you pick a thicker yarn, you will complete your project faster than you usually would with thin yarn.
 For example, a thicker yarn may be suitable for a blanket or a warm sweater for an adult, while a thinner yarn is a better choice for delicate shawls or baby clothing.

-The yarn label recommends the needle and hooks size to use with different yarn weight, so you should easily match the yarn to the needle size.
+The yarn label recommends the needle and hook size to be used with different yarn weights, so you should easily match the yarn to the needle size.

 You can check the Standard Yarn Weight System by the Craft Yarn Council here!

 3. YARN LENGTH

 Yarn size can get complicated.
 Measurements and terms can vary by country.
 Yarn is typically measured by the yard and will always be specified on the yarn label.
 The length of yarn your project requires can vary with yarn weight and gauge.

 If you're following a specific pattern for your project, always go with how many yards or meters the pattern calls for and not by how many skeins it calls for.

 Different yarns have different amounts in each skein, and the yarn you're using may have much more or much less than the yarn they used in the pattern.
 Also, the length of yarn your project requires can vary with yarn weight and gauge.